 (R.C. § 3791.04)

-§ 1420.03 FILE AND DISTRIBUTION COPIES.

-At least one copy of the OBBC, as adopted in § 1420.01, is on file with the Fiscal Officer for inspection by the public.
-At least one copy of such Code is also on file in the County Law Library.
-In addition, the Fiscal Officer shall keep copies of such Code available for distribution to the public, at cost.

 § 1420.99 PENALTY; EQUITABLE REMEDIES.

 Whoever violates or fails to comply with any of the provisions of this chapter, including any provision of the OBBC adopted in § 1420.01, is guilty of a misdemeanor of the third degree for each offense.
 Unless otherwise provided, a separate offense shall be deemed committed each day during or on which a violation or noncompliance occurs or continues.